 11th July: World Population Day

 World Population Day is observed every year on 11th July to shift the focus and attention of the people on the urgency and importance of population issues.
 The increasing population has led to an increase in demand for every industry which is the key reason for many problems like deforestation.
 Variety of activities and events to draw the attention of people to work together on the issues of the growing population.

 12th July: World Malala day

-12th July is recognised as the World Malala Day by the United Nations as it was on July 12, 2013, that Malala Yousafzai, a 16-year-old Pakistani girl engaged in promoting women’s education.
+12th July is recognized as World Malala Day by the United Nations as it was on July 12, 2013, that Malala Yousafzai, a 16-year-old Pakistani girl engaged in promoting women’s education.
 She delivered an impassioned speech at the United Nations headquarters on the need for gender equality in education.
-12th July is also the birthday of Malala Yousafzai and this day was declared by UN as Malala Day.
+12th July is also the birthday of Malala Yousafzai and this day was declared by UN Malala Day.

 17th July: World Day for International Justice